Pastaria Deli & Wine - Perfectly Passable Premium Sandwiches

 Parking At Pastaria Deli & Wine

 You have to pay for parking in Clayton, which is a pain in the butt.
 So add an extra like $2 for that, especially if you don't work nearby.
-This is definitely a factor to consider when budgeting for your meal.
+I, personally, roll this into the cost of the sandwich, but you don't have to.

 Pastaria Deli & Wine Receipt